 When Windows creates a System Restore point, it includes system files, registry files, and some user files.
 The complete list of the System Restore snapshot includes – Windows Registry, DLL Cache, Local user profiles, Drivers, COM/WMI databases, etc. They help to bring back to a working condition when the OS is restored.
 When an install failure or data corruption occurs, System Restore can return a system to working condition.

-What happens if you interrupt System Restore or Reset Windows 10
+What happens if you interrupt System Restore or Reset in Windows 11/10

 If you have waited long enough, and you need to stop, then you can force reboot the system.
 It may result in an unbootable system.
 But the good news is that Windows 10 can initiate Automatic Startup Repair for situations like these.